Super Quick Guide to Sri Lanka

 I recommend you to check out some of these places:

 Colombo, Galle Fort, Talalla Secret Bay, Arugam Bay, Hikkaduwa, Ella, Kandy, Mirrisa Beach, Adam´s peak, Marokollyia Beach and Yala National Park

-I love this country, it contains so much love and care.
-The people are happy and friendly.
+I love this country; it contains so much love and care, the people are happy and friendly.
 There´s finally peace after the war and tsunami that made a big mark in Sri Lankan history.
 Now the people are looking to the future with hope and smiles.
 It’s time for Sri Lanka to grow and show its beauty to the world.
 It has so much to give if you just want to receive it.

-Super Quick Guide on Sri Lanka
+Super Quick Guide to Sri Lanka

 Talalla Secret Bay